cr0wdedroom/WinSentinel-Endpoint-Threat-Visibility-and-Detection-Framework/README.md

 ![Wazuh Manager Listed Agents](screenshots/wazuh-manager-listed-agents.png)

-On Kali, I generated an authentication key and added the Windows agent with a name and IP address and copied the generated key and pasted it in the Wazuh Agent registration on Windows.
 Installation Summary:
 1) Downloaded Wazuh Agent for Windows from the official site.
 2) Ran the installer and completed the GUI-based setup.